lovethesign/jeffrey/README.md

 #### How to use jeffrey with Sass

-If you are already using Sass in your project, you can import the jeffrey directly.
+If you are already using Sass in your project, you can import jeffrey directly.

 ```scss
 @import "node_modules/jeffrey-suits/dist/sass/jeffrey";